zonksoft/envTB/README.md

 to copy code from there, run it line by line and use pydoc or IPython to have a look at the classes and the documentation.

+There is also example data in [exampledata](https://github.com/zonksoft/envTB/tree/master/exampledata) for you to start out right away.

 Requirements
 ------------